miking-lang/miking-lang.github.io/docs/reference/testing-miking.md

 ### Reading Test Output

+The test suite attempts to make the output of tests run be concise, as such it only prints output of tests that fail, and if that output is long then only the first and last few lines are displayed.
+This is often enough to, e.g., pinpoint _where_ an error is, because location information is printed early, but sometimes you do need the entire output.

 All outputs (both standard out and standard err, as well as intermediate results such as executables) are stored in the `build` folder in the root of the repository.
 The folder structure mirrors the